727 W. Second St.

 Bloomington, IN 47403

 Diabetes affects nearly 25.8 million people in the U.S. or 8.3% of the population.
-While 18.8 people know they have the disease, there are more than 7 million people unaware they have diabetes.
+While nearly 19 million people with diabetes know they have the disease, there are more than 7 million people unaware they have diabetes.

 When a person has diabetes, the body either does not produce insulin or cannot use insulin correctly.
 Diabetes is diagnosed if fasting blood sugar level is greater than 125 mg/dL.
 Once diagnosed with diabetes, the risk for developing other diseases such as heart disease increases significantly if blood sugar levels remain elevated.